-Most tenders will be very specific about the type and level of insurance cover you will require in order to successfully fulfil your obligations under the tender.
-The most common insurances are Public Liability, Professional Indemnity, Workers Compensation & Motor Vehicle.
+Most tenders will be very specific about the type and level of insurance cover you will require in order to successfully fulfill your obligations under the tender.
+The most common insurances are Public Liability, Professional Indemnity, Workers Compensation and Motor Vehicle.
 The type and level of cover may vary from tender to tender.
-Registration with BNG Conserve is a requirement of doing business with Council.
-This will be a cost the supplier will bear, which is an annual cost and must be maintained to be accredited for Council works.
+Insurances are maintained via the registered panels in Vendor Panel.
 You may be required to submit copies of your Certificates of Currency for whichever insurances are required.